BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_12_groot2.md

 ### Version 4.3.6 or later

-The implementation of the "to_json" function has can have any name or namespace, but it must conform to the signature `void(nlohmann::json&, const T&)`.
+The implementation of the "to_json" function can have any name or namespace, but it must conform to the function signature `void(nlohmann::json&, const T&)`.

 For instance: